Chr15w1986/Javascript_PP2/README.md

     * To have simple to read rules.
     * Have a contrasting colour scheme (Light blue and Yellow with Dark-Grey text)
     * Have a simple layout with 3 clear buttons with corresponding colours
-    * Look fun with images, and be educational
 #
 ## CONTENTS